Local government: Moldova

 The Municipal Council in Moldova is the governing body in five municipalities: Chișinău, Bălți, Tiraspol and Bendery (also known as Tighina or Bender).
 The Municipal Council (Moldovan language: Consiliul municipal) serves as a consultative body with some powers of general policy determination.
 It is composed of a legally determined number of counsellors (for example 35 in Bălți) elected every four years, representing political parties and independent counsellors.
 Once elected, counsellors may form fractions inside of the Municipal Council.

 Netherlands

-The Netherlands has three tiers of local government: national, provincial, municipal and water board.
+The Netherlands has three tiers of government: national, provincial, municipal and water board.